Strategy for Moving Average “Fan”

 4) MA 7 is located under MA 20;

-At the moment when all the moving averages line up one after another, opening up like a fan, a sell position is opened.
-The stop order should be placed above or at the Moving Average level with a period of 90.
+When all the moving averages line up one after another, opening like a fan, a sell position is opened.
+A stop order should be placed above or at the 90-period Moving Average.

-To close a position, you can use the reverse intersection of moving averages with periods of 7 and 20, namely, if the moving average with period 7 crosses the moving average with period 20 from top to bottom.
+To close a position, you can use the reverse intersection of moving averages with periods of 7 and 20, namely, if the moving average with a period of 7 crosses the moving average with a period of 20 from top to bottom.

-In conclusion, it is worth noting that signals from the “Fan” strategy are received quite rarely, however, since the profit is almost always many times greater than the stop order, its effectiveness is at a very high level.
+In conclusion, it's worth noting that the Fan strategy generates signals quite infrequently, but since the profit is almost always many times greater than the stop order, its effectiveness is very high.

-Also pay attention to swap, since positions can be held in the market for several days!
+Also pay attention to the removal swap, since positions can be held in the market for several days!

 Joomla templates by a4joomla